RMABeaufort/RMABeaufort/README.md

 ## Writing ✍️

-When I’m not coding, I write LGBTQ+ romance stories—centered on gay and sapphic themes—because representation matters and I'm quite gay myself.
-Write what you know.
+When I’m not coding, I write LGBTQIA+ romance stories—centered on gay and sapphic themes—because representation matters and I'm gay myself.
+Write what you know, afterall. 😉

 ## Goals 1️⃣